mtumilowicz/poligon/README.md

 rule states good practices of using wildcards, for example - in APIs design.
-I found out PECS principle when I was searching the Internet for the answer to the following question:
+I found out PECS principle when I was searching the Internet for the answer to the following apparent inconsistency:
 Why in the Collections class we have:
 addAll(Collection<**? super T**> c, T... elements)
 while in the Collection we have: